284 x 380 x 380 mm

 Holes & Small Holes

 We cannot clean holes that are too small compared to their depth.
+If the hole is under 80mm deep, then the hole diameter should be at least 0.9mm.
+If it is deeper then 80mm, it should be at least 3mm in diameter.
 Additionally, tubes with corners can be difficult to reach and we may not be able to fully clean your model.

 We recommend creating multiple access points to holes and small tubes so that we can properly clean your model.